melaniewalsh/melaniewalsh.org/_news/announcement_22.md

 related_posts: false
 ---

-I'm giving a talk, ["Viral Authors: Postwar American Literature in the Age of Social,"](https://cdh.princeton.edu/events/melanie-walsh/) at Princeton, sponsored by the Center for Digital Humanities.
+I'm giving a talk, ["Viral Authors: Postwar American Literature in the Age of Social Media and AI,"](https://cdh.princeton.edu/events/melanie-walsh/) at Princeton, sponsored by the Center for Digital Humanities.